project-ivi/ivi/.github/CONTRIBUTING.md

 2. Update the README with any new supported & unsupported cases, or new features.
 3. You may merge the Pull Request in once you have the sign-off of *two* other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+4. Once your Pull Request is merged in make sure to add any new necessary documentation to the project wiki.

 ## Code of Conduct